Candy Bar Pie

 - ½ cup milk

-- Grated chocolate to garnish
+- Grated chocolate or chocolate curls, to garnish, optional

 - In a medium saucepan, combine marshmallows and milk.
 Cook over low heat, stirring occasionally, till melted.